TheOdinProject/css-exercises/CONTRIBUTING.md

 1. If you would like to make a simple change that is not part of an existing issue, you are welcome to skip the next step and just submit a PR with your proposed change(s).

 2. Create a new issue and **read the issue template in its entirety and fill out all applicable sections**.
+If you aren't sure how to create an issue, you can read the GitHub documentation on [creating an issue from a repository](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue#creating-an-issue-from-a-repository).
    * The title of the issue should be in `file/exercise/folder: brief description of issue` format.
 This makes it easier for anyone to quickly see what an issue is for, reducing the possibility of a duplicate issue from being made.
    * If you would like to be assigned the issue you are creating, complete the applicable checkbox in the issue template.
 Note that this does not guarantee that you will be assigned the issue, but rather it lets maintainers know that you are interested.